-As required by subsection 27(1) of the Ontario Heritage Act, the City has established and will maintain a Register of Heritage Properties (the Heritage Register) located within the municipality.
+CP2021-040 Heritage Applications Page 5 of 24 As required by subsection 27(1) of the Ontario Heritage Act, the City has established and will maintain a Register of Heritage Properties (the Heritage Register) located within the municipality.
 The Register will include properties designated under Parts IV and V of the Ontario Heritage Act and listed properties.
-As required by the Act, it will be publically accessible in the Clerk's Office.
+Properties designated under Part V of the Act are not individually listed, but are identified through the inclusion of maps, outlining the relevant heritage conservation district boundary.
+As required by the Act, it will be publicallypublicly accessible in the Clerk's Office and on the City's website.
 The Register will be maintained by the Economic Development Officer - Heritage Planning, or designate, and updated as necessary.
-Owners of properties located within the municipality and other members of the public will be able to access the Heritage Register to ascertain whether or not a property is subject to this policy.
-There is no fee to access the Heritage Register.
+Owners of properties located within the municipality and other members of the public will be able to access the Heritage Register to access the Heritage Register.